vianneyJouhet/docker-i2b2/README.md

 docker-compose i2b2app, db and webserver deployment

 ## pre requisits
-This app needs to have an i2b2 database up and running you will have to give all the credentials for this i2b2 database
+This branch is embedding an i2b2 database up and running you will have to give all the credentials for this i2b2 database.
+There is specific scripts for laoding those data.

 ## deployment